+The event-by-event correlations between three flow amplitudes are measured for the first time in Pb--Pb collisions, using higher-order Symmetric Cumulants.
+We find that different three-harmonic correlations develop during the collective evolution of the medium, when compared with correlations that exist in the initial state.
+These new results cannot be interpreted in terms of previous lower-order flow measurements, since contributions from two-harmonic correlations are explicitly removed in the new observables.
+Comparison with Monte Carlo simulations provides new and independent constraints for the initial conditions and system properties of nuclear matter created in heavy-ion collisions.

-Under extreme values of temperature and/or baryon density, the fundamental theory of the strong nuclear force, quantum chromodynamics (QCD), predicts the existence of a quark--gluon plasma (QGP).
-In the QGP state, quarks are deconfined from ordinary hadrons, but contrary to the initial theoretical expectations, they remain strongly coupled with the other liberated quarks and form a liquid state~\cite{Jacak:2010zz}.
-Results extracted from heavy-ion collision data are consistent with the scenario in which the QGP undergoes collective expansion, during which the dominant feature is its hydrodynamic response to the anisotropies in the initial state geometry.
+Under conditions of extreme temperature and density, the fundamental theory of the strong interaction, quantum chromodynamics (QCD), predicts the existence of a quark--gluon plasma (QGP).
+In this state, quarks are deconfined from hadrons, but contrary to the initial theoretical expectations, remain strongly coupled and form a liquid state~\cite{Jacak:2010zz}.
+Results from heavy-ion collision data are consistent with the scenario in which the produced nuclear matter undergoes collective expansion, dominated by its hydrodynamic response to the anisotropies in the initial state geometry.
 This phenomenon is known as anisotropic flow~\cite{Ollitrault:1992bk}.
-The collective dynamics of the QGP is sensitive to $\eta/s$ and $\zeta/s$, where $\eta$ and $\zeta$ are shear and bulk viscosities, and $s$ the entropy density.
-The overall success of hydrodynamic models to describe the heavy-ion data was pivotal in determining that the value of $\eta/s$ of the QGP is lower than that of any other liquid found in nature~\cite{Kovtun:2004de}.
-This conclusion established the perfect liquid paradigm, which is one of the most striking recent discoveries in high-energy physics~\cite{Heinz:2013th,Braun-Munzinger:2015hba,Busza:2018rrf}.
+This collective dynamics is sensitive to $\eta/s$ and $\zeta/s$, where $\eta$ and $\zeta$ are shear and bulk viscosities, and $s$ the entropy density.
+The successful description of heavy-ion data with hydrodynamic models was essential to determine the low value of $\eta/s$ of the QGP~\cite{Kovtun:2004de} and established the perfect liquid paradigm, one of the most striking recent discoveries in high-energy physics~\cite{Heinz:2013th,Braun-Munzinger:2015hba,Busza:2018rrf}.

-In models that describe heavy-ion collisions the produced matter evolves collectively, with particles being emitted independently along the azimuthal direction with a distribution $f(\varphi)$.
-The Fourier series of this distribution is given by
+In models that describe heavy-ion collisions, the produced matter evolves collectively, with particles being emitted independently along the azimuthal direction with a distribution $f(\varphi)$.
+The corresponding Fourier series is given by